 We will utilize a “Big Bang” approach where core financials, procurement, supply chain, and post-awards grants management for UW Medicine and UW Academy will go-live at the same time.
 Systems being fully replaced by Workday will be retired at go-live.

-Yes, a “big bang” approach implementing all functionality (apart from our budget development process) is currently planned for the work being done within UW Finance Transformation.
-The budget development process will be launched six months after as the functionality requires six months of data in order to be implemented.
+Yes, a “big bang” approach implementing all functionality is currently planned for the work being done within UW Finance Transformation.

 Currently, there are over 895 side systems supporting finance and supply chain processes and over 900 integrations between systems.
 Design considerations in the Architect stage will help determine which systems to retire, which to remediate and the steps necessary to integrate with current Workday applications.